chmouel/batzconverter/README.md

 ## Alfred Support

-TZ support alfred, it basically output nicely the timezone from alfred in a nice way.
+BaTZ support alfred, it basically output nicely the timezone from alfred in a nice way.

 ![See screenshot](./alfredworkflow/screenshot.png)

-Just install the [alfredworlflow file](./alfredworkflow/TZ.alfredworkflow) from the repository and make sure the tz script is in one of these path: `$HOME/bin/` or `/usr/local/bin/`
+Just install the [alfredworlflow file](./alfredworkflow/TZ.alfredworkflow) from the repository and make sure the batz script is in one of these path: `$HOME/bin/` or `/usr/local/bin/`

 ## Install